gillibrand/sublimetext-dojo-modules/README.md

 Compatibility
 -------------

-Compatible with Sublime Text 2 and 3.
-Has had limited testing.
+Works with Sublime Text 3.
+May work with Sublime Text 2 still, but is not be actively used or tested there anymore.

 Performance
 -----------